Retirement Planning For Couples

 How much money do I need for retirement as a couple?

-This depends on your lifestyle, location, and healthcare needs.
+This depends on your desired lifestyle, location, and healthcare needs.
 A common rule of thumb is to aim for 70-80% of your pre-retirement income.

 What are the tax implications of retirement planning for couples?